 Many high schools don’t have extensive strength and conditioning programs.
 However, players with a strong desire to excel handle the lack of structure by purchasing a program with testing and science behind it that provides the needed structure.
 There are many such programs on the market for the high school level and beyond, but there are only 2 programs I’m aware of for youth baseball players, and they are both for pitchers.
 I don’t have experience with either one of these programs but they both have good reputations:

-Another youth pitching program is aiming to be out fall of 2018:
+Another youth pitching program is aiming to come out some time in 2019:

 Driveline also has a free resource for in-season arm maintenance.
 My son has already begun using the warmup and recovery portions of this guide.
 Though intended for before and after pitching, bullpens, and long toss, my son incorporates some of the recovery routines as part of his regular workout:

 The reason youth programs differ from high school and beyond is that some forms of strength training are recognized as not safe until after an athlete has completed puberty.
 For example, weighted baseballs are commonly included for programs aimed at older baseball players, but are considered physiologically unsafe for athletes below high school age.

 There is an enormous amount of information available about strength and conditioning topics for young athletes and baseball in specific.
 The principals involved are consistent across all sports.
 If you read this article in its entirety, you now know these principles and have enough of a vocabulary to ask good questions when assessing local training options for your young athlete.

 If you want to drill down into strength and conditioning for baseball more specifically, Driveline Baseball has a blog with many in-depth articles about baseball training topics.
 There are many YouTube videos from Driveline and many other individuals and organizations describing baseball specific drills.
 You can also learn a lot by having a local fitness trainer meet with you and your son or daughter.
 The more baseball-specific expertise that fitness trainer has, the better.